CriBP/Ubuntu_cleanup/README.md

+# Cleaning Ubuntu instalation
 Using Ubuntu over the years, we discover that it was changed from a clean os to a bloatware imitation of other OS's like Windows and Mac.
-Every Desktop version adds more and more useless apps or privacy intruders! | Believe it or not, we need to do and extensive clean-up on Ubuntu now! | Digging deeper, comparing many other websites, we came up with a cleanup information that will be updated over time as necessary. |
+Every Desktop version adds more and more useless apps or privacy intruders!
+**Believe it or not, we need to do and extensive clean-up on Ubuntu now!**
+Digging deeper, comparing many other websites, we came up with a cleanup information that will be updated over time as necessary.
-This script will update Ubuntu, clean-up the unused and unnecessary and educate with specific explanations within the script. |
+- This script will update Ubuntu, clean-up the unused and unnecessary and educate with specific explanations within the script.
-Canonical is pushing Snap without user acknowledge.
-This script will remove Snap leaving the User option for what to use as universal package!  |
+- _Canonical is pushing Snap without user acknowledge_.
+This script will remove Snap leaving the User option for what to use as universal package!
 Let's make a better and a safer world, as intended by the Master Creator and Designer!